ACS Members Earn BICEPP Award

 several hundred community members in emergency communications.

-and Deborah Okoniewski will receive the awards at BICEPP's 2018 Annual Awards Event on November 2 at Sportsman's
+at BICEPP's 2018 Annual Awards Event on November 2 at Sportsman's Lodge

 The LAFD ACS is a group of volunteer amateur radio operators whose mission

-is to back-up LA City radio systems in times of overload or system failure.
+is to back-up LA City radio systems in times of overload, disaster, or

-In addition, ACS members support local CERT teams with communications
+system failure.
+In addition, ACS members support local CERT teams with

-Department and is managed by the Los Angeles Fire Department.
-More
+Emergency Management Department and is managed by the Los Angeles Fire

 Welcome New ACS Members!